 Kevin Smith, Senior Software Engineering Director of Compilers

 I recently spoke at the Arm Dev Summit with James Greenhalgh of Arm on the importance of compliers for maximizing performance.
-This blog summarizes our talk and you can watch the replay here.

 With the rapid pace of change in the Arm64 environment, Ampere brings a strong focus on performance and compiler optimizations.